vabs/money-tracker/README.md

 # 💰 Money Growth Tracker

-A beautiful, minimal web app that visualizes how money grows over time using compound interest.
-Built with React and Vite, designed to be deployed on GitHub Pages.
+An educational web app designed to teach kids about financial literacy, compound interest, and money management.
+This interactive tool helps children visualize how their money grows over time, understand interest rates, and track their earnings and expenses in a fun, engaging way.

 ## ✨ Features

+### Educational Benefits
+- **Learn Compound Interest**: Kids see firsthand how money grows over time with interest
+- **Track Earnings & Expenses**: Record allowances, chores, gifts, and purchases
+- **Visual Learning**: Interactive charts make financial concepts easy to understand
+- **Goal Setting**: Watch progress toward savings goals with real-time calculations
+- **Financial Responsibility**: Teaches the value of saving and smart spending

+### App Features
-- **Multi-Profile Support**: Track money for multiple people (kids, family members) in one app
+- **Multi-Profile Support**: Track money for multiple kids in one app
-- **Profile Management**: Create, edit, and switch between unlimited profiles with custom emojis
+- **Profile Management**: Each child gets their own profile with custom emoji and color
-- **Big Number Display**: Shows your current money value with the interest rate
+- **Big Number Display**: Shows current balance with the interest rate
-- **Interactive Growth Chart**: Visualize your money growth over different time periods (1M, 6M, 1Y, 5Y)
+- **Interactive Growth Chart**: Visualize money growth over different time periods (1M, 6M, 1Y, 5Y)
-- **Add/Withdraw Money**: Track additional contributions and withdrawals with compound growth
+- **Add/Withdraw Money**: Track allowances, earnings, and spending with compound growth
-- **Transaction History**: View and manage all your money transactions
+- **Transaction History**: View and manage all money transactions with notes
 - **Transaction Markers**: See visual indicators on the chart where transactions occurred
-- **6 Pastel Themes**: Switch between beautiful pastel color themes with icon-based selection
+- **6 Pastel Themes**: Kid-friendly color themes with icon-based selection
-- **Export/Import**: Download your transaction data and sync across deployments
+- **Export/Import**: Download transaction data and sync across devices
-- **localStorage Persistence**: Your changes persist across browser sessions
+- **localStorage Persistence**: All changes persist across browser sessions
-- **Independent Configurations**: Each profile has its own initial amount, interest rate, and start date
+- **Independent Configurations**: Each child has their own initial amount, interest rate, and start date
 - **Static & Fast**: No backend required, perfect for GitHub Pages
-- **Responsive**: Works beautifully on desktop and mobile
+- **Responsive**: Works beautifully on desktop, tablet, and mobile

 ## 🚀 Quick Start